Iowa Diabetes + Wellness Summit

 Tiffanney Learn and Jennifer Calderon-Gwenigale

-Engaging the Disengaged: Strategies to Promote Behavior Change in Diabetes
+Engaging the Disengaged: Strategies for Promoting Behavior Change in Diabetes

 William Polonsky, PhD, CDE, President and Founder of the Behavioral Diabetes Institute